 Crossing the Divide – Conference 11 October 2017

-Working with teens and young adults is very rewarding, but it has it’s challenges.
+Working with children & young adults is very rewarding, but it has it’s challenges.

 Straddling both child protection law and vulnerable adults guidance makes working with young people with vulnerabilities, difficult.